 Of course, you could free-motion stitch the circles on.
 In fact, you could machine needle-felt the circles, use a fabric other than felt, or use buttons for the small circles.

 Personally, I like the idea of spending a quiet afternoon hand stitching the circles onto the pillow front–and then maybe taking a nap with my new semi-handmade home décor accessory!

-There are several other home dec designs in the new issue of Stitch you can make with felt scraps.
+There are several other home dec designs in the 2011 Stitch Collection on CD you can make with felt scraps.
 If you want to spruce up your décor in a flash, I recommend you check it out!